Utility: Weather didn't warrant power shut off as fire raged

 Two days earlier, the utility had warned roughly 70,000 customers across nine counties that it might shut off power due to fire risks from high winds and low humidity.

 By 1 p.m. on Nov.
-8, the utility determined weather conditions no longer warranted a potential shut off, according to the Tuesday filing .
+8, the utility determined weather conditions no longer warranted a potential shut-off, according to the Tuesday filing .

 The decision came even though a National Weather Service red flag warning remained in effect for Northern California involving "extreme fire conditions" from wind gusts up to 55 mph (86 kph) and low humidity.